 Little things that make a product easier to use, more conducive to your lifestyle, or help you not have to carry so much stuff with you can make a difference in how excited you are to use it.
 But not all features, add-ons, and extras are created equal, and their value may depend on how and where you intend to use your gear.
 In general, we gave higher scores to more universally useful features, such as a leash for the drain plug (so you don't lose it), internal baskets or dividers to keep your food fresh the way you want it, and the ability to hold dry ice, which extends the cooling capacity.
 Other features that are still useful but are more specific to certain styles of use received lower scores.
 These include things like cup holders, bottle openers, and measurement notches.
 We also only ranked contenders based on the features they come with, and not on all the accessories you could choose to purchase for an additional charge.
 That said, many manufacturers offer some exceptionally handy add-ons that, should you choose to purchase them, can easily turn a product into your perfect hunting companion, tailgating buddy, or camping friend.

-The OtterBox Venture, Rovr RollR, Arctic Titan, Yeti Tundra, Igloo IMX, and Igloo Trailmate all come with practical interior dry storage options, which is great for holding aside some clean ice for drinks or keeping sensitive food out of ice water.
-The Igloo IMX and Igloo Trailmate wire baskets are a tighter wire weave, making it much easier to keep small items contained than most other models.
-The Titan, Tundra, and both Igloos all feature a simple basket that sits across the top of the opening, while the OtterBox is a similar concept but is a solid plastic bin instead.
+The OtterBox Venture, Rovr RollR, Arctic Titan, Yeti Tundra 65 and 45, and Igloo IMX all come with practical interior dry storage options, which is great for holding aside some clean ice for drinks or keeping sensitive food out of ice water.
+The Igloo IMX wire basket is a tighter wire weave, making it much easier to keep small items contained than most other models.
+The Titan, Tundra 65 and 45, and both Igloos all feature a simple basket that sits across the top of the opening, while the OtterBox is a similar concept but is a solid plastic bin instead.

 If you're an angler, you might appreciate a model with an integrated ruler across the top to measure your catch.
-Many of the options we tested have this feature, including the Pelican Wheeled, Arctic Titan, Xspec, and all three Igloo models.
+Many of the options we tested have this feature, including the Pelican Wheeled, Arctic Titan, Xspec, Igloo IMX, and Igloo Mission 50.
 Still, others have specific slots to tie them down in your boat, backseat, or truck bed.

 We've been researching, testing, and retesting popular coolers for years to bring you the most competitive models out there, and this most recent round of contenders is no exception.
-After months of rigorous side-by-side testing by our experts and a veritable crowd of friends and family who also enjoy fresh food and cold drinks, we got to know these models quite literally inside and out.
+After months of rigorous side-by-side testing and years of extended examination and use of top performers, conducted by our experts and a veritable crowd of friends and family who also enjoy fresh food and cold drinks, we got to know these models quite literally inside and out.

 — Maggie Brandenburg